 );

-Note If you cannot determine the UI elements that need to be translated, you can use the online configuration tool.
-Click Online Settings to go to the Online Settings page.
+If you cannot determine the UI resources that you want to translate, you can use the online configuration tool.
+Visit Aliplayer to go to the Online Settings page.
 In the upper part of the page, click the Advanced tab.
-On the Advanced tab, select Custom for the Language parameter.
+On the Advanced tab, select Custom from the Language drop-down list.
 Then, the Custom Language Settings dialog box appears.
-In the dialogue box, translate the required UI elements into the specified language.
-Then, you can click the Code tab to view the generated code.
+In the dialog box that appears, translate the required UI resources into the specified language.
+Then, click the Code tab to view the generated code.

 var player = new Aliplayer({